dturvene/finite-state-machine/README.md

 Software APIs
 -------------
-As mentioned earlier, for this project I am focussing on the Linux kernel and device drivers.
+As mentioned earlier, for this project I am focusing on the Linux kernel and device drivers.
 The code is developed in C and, where possible, mimics the [Linux kernel API](https://www.kernel.org/doc/html/v5.11/core-api/kernel-api.html).
 Where a suitable kernel API was not possible, the software uses